A funny thing happened on Christmas Eve.

 Still, he knew he was overreaching.
 We discussed more Christmas Day traditions, before settling on spending part of the day outside, doing something in nature -- a trail walk or a bike ride, the kind of tradition that can grow and change with us and our children.

-As part of the Must Have/Must Do Parent community, can you help us out?
 How did you figure out your traditions?
-Did you try anything this year that we could add to our to-do list for next year?
+Did you try anything this year that we should add to our to-do list for next year?